Graduation Project Procedures

-The research proposal must be submitted via the "Graduation Form I", in Microsoft Word format (not PDF, since the coordinator must add information to the form).
-It must be submitted via an e-mail to the program coordinator.
-He/she will bring it up for discussion during the next board meeting.
+The research proposal must be submitted via the "Graduation Form I".
+It must be submitted via the GradLab Blackboard page and in an e-mail to the program coordinator, Barbara Visscher.
+She will bring it up for discussion during the next Media Technology board meeting.
 The next board meeting is typically announced in the Media Technology calendar.

 The board will evaluate each proposal for scientific relevance, whether it is appropriate within the Media Technology program, and whether it is “doable” for a student.
 The board may accept and decline a proposal, and when applicable add suggestions for improvement.

 After approval of the research proposal, the board assigns a 'primary thesis advisor' to the project.
 During the project, together with the primary advisor, an appropriate 'secondary thesis advisor' must then be found.
 This can be any qualified researcher (in- or outside Leiden University, possibly from a research company), who has adequate expertise in the topic of study.

 The advisors guide the research project and grade the final results.
 Daily project supervision can be done by either one of both advisors, and the degree of involvement of both advisors may vary per project (sometimes the secondary advisor takes the lead in supervision).
 During the whole graduation project it is the student’s responsibility to contact and inform the advisors of progress in the project..